The Zekelman Holocaust Center: The Boxcar

 Part of the Henrietta and Alvin Weisberg Gallery, The Boxcar is the largest curated historical artifact in the HC.
 It is the first exhibit that visitors will see as they enter, and stands to the immediate right of the entrance, accompanied by information which emphasizes the historical significance of the boxcar in the history of the Holocaust.
 The WWII-era boxcar was used to transport Jewish peoples and other peoples which the Nazis deemed undesirable during the perpetration of the Final Solution.
 The signage in front of the boxcar's opening reads, "Werkstattwagen Nr. [mobile workshop car No.] 4050 942 0784-3 was used by the Nazis during the Holocaust to transport Jews and other prisoners to the killing centers.
 Sometimes more than 100 people were stuffed into without food.
 These "passengers" were ticketed by the SS, who paid the Reichsbahn [railroad] for transportation - receiving a credit because the fare was one-way."
-Surrounding the boxcar is architecture implemented to give the likeness of the Hannoverscher Bahnhof station in Hamburg, Germany where victims would have been transported from.
+Surrounding the boxcar is architecture implemented to give the likeness of the Hannoverscher Bahnhof station in Hamburg, Germany, where victims would have been transported from.
 The visual and audio exhibit on the wall to the left describes the cobblestone streets of the Warsaw Ghetto, and the Umschlagplatz, or transfer point, which Jews would be forced to gather on.
 The cramped space of the boxcar and street intend to exemplify the lack of space and inhumane treatment of those transported, accompanied by the signage which emphasizes this treatment, the mechanization and processes of the Holocaust, and the idea of this being a one way journey to a final destination.

 Museum of European Jewish Heritage

 The Museum of European Jewish Heritage, the largest gallery in the HC's Core Exhibit, provides visitors with a view of Jewish life in Europe before the Holocaust.
 The exhibit leads with a circular room, directly to the left of The Boxcar exhibit.
 Beginning at the right and circling around is a catalog of global Jewish history, from 2000 BCE with the end of Sumerian power, to 2001 CE, with the second Intifada suicide bombing.
 The center of the room includes an interactive guide to global Jewish history, and the initial circular room is a reminder of the scope of that history.
 This portion of the exhibit begins with a quote from Leo Tolstoy: "The Jew is the emblem of eternity.
 He whom neither slaughter nor torture of thousands of years could destroy...He who was the first to produce the oracles of G-d, he who has been for so long the guardian of prophecy, and transmitted it to the rest of the world - such a nation cannot be destroyed.
 The Jew is everlasting as eternity itself."
-G-d is spelled as such throughout the exhibit to respect the Jewish faith, since any instance of G-d being written could be tarnished by physical damage and as such would tarnish the name of G-d.
+(The spelling "G-d" is used throughout the exhibit to respect a Jewish practice.)